Running data generation manually

 When you change the setting on the generation confirmation panel, it also updates the setting on **Subsetting** view.

 Tonic.ai has released an improved version of the data generation process.
-It is used automatically for several data connectors.
-It is optional for Oracle, SQL Server, and MySQL.
+It is used automatically for almost all data connectors.
+It is optional for Oracle.&#x20;

 For the new process, the job type is Data Pipeline Generation instead of Data Generation.